dsomni/accept_front/README.md

 ## Before Start

-- Do not forget to add new server URL to the src/constants/url
+Do not forget to fill up .env files

+- API_ENDPOINT for server-side communication with backend
+- WEBSOCKET_API for client-side communication with backend sockets

 ## Docker build commands